Fascinating Facts About Snakes: Strange and Impressive Reptiles

 - The snake uses the lower part of its body to launch itself into the air.

-- As soon as it's airborne the animal forms an S shape with its body.
+- As soon as it's airborne, the animal forms an S shape with its body.

 - The snake rotates its ribs forward to flatten the top part of its body and give its undersurface a concave shape.
-In this way it turns its whole body into a wing.
+In this way, it turns its whole body into a wing.

 Being able to glide from tree to tree is very useful when a flying snake wants to escape from predators.
+The video below shows the paradise tree snake gliding in the tree canopy.
+The animal lives in Southeast Asia.

 - A report about the world's smallest snake from Reptiles Magazine